agpt8/auto-archive/README.md

 # python-copy

+This readme is used as a test and trial ground for the code below.
+Rough code is added/deleted as required.
+Kindly refer to below mentioned file proper code.

-Go to backup.py for a much refined version of the code
+Go to backup.py for a much refined version of the code below

 ```python
 from datetime import datetime